Business Leaders for Michigan

 “The data is clear: Michigan must do more to support our students and our community colleges so that we can close talent gaps and provide more opportunities for our citizens to get the degrees and credentials they need to earn family-sustaining wages.
 It’s time for us all to come together to make real and sustainable changes that will make Michigan a Top 10 state for talent,” said State Sen. Sam Singh, (D- East Lansing).

 The community college recommendations tie back to Business Leaders’ 2023 Holistic Economic Development Framework.
 The framework urges the state’s elected leaders, educators, community leaders and employers to address talent, economic development and business climate through comprehensive planning and action.
 The development of a strong economic and educational infrastructure that transcends trends and political terms is critical if Michigan is to earn a place among the country’s Top 10 states for economic development.

 About Business Leaders for Michigan:

 Business Leaders for Michigan, the state’s business roundtable, is dedicated to making Michigan a Top 10 state for jobs, education, widely shared prosperity and a healthy economy.
 The organization is composed exclusively of the executive leaders of Michigan’s largest companies and universities.
-Our members drive 40% of the state’s economy, generate over $1 trillion in annual revenue and serve more than half of all Michigan public university students.
+Our members drive 40% of the state’s economy, generate over $1 trillion in annual revenue, employ more than 540,000 people in Michigan, and educate more than half of all Michigan public university students.
 Find out more at www.businessleadersformichigan.com.